Tips On How To Repair Common Heat-Ducted Heating Problems

 • Keep your thermostat clean: A dirty thermostat can cause it to malfunction and lead to an inaccurate temperature reading.

 • Have your heater serviced annually: With proper maintenance from our qualified technicians we can inspect your heater for any problems and make sure it is operating properly.
+Annual servicing includes comprehensive gas ducted heating troubleshooting to identify potential issues before they become emergencies.

 When Do I Need A Professional?